 Jennine Capó Crucet is a novelist, essayist, and screenwriter.
 She’s the author of three books, including the novel Make Your Home Among Strangers, which won the International Latino Book Award, was named a New York Times Book Review Editor’s Choice book, and was cited as a best book of the year by NBC Latino, the Guardian, the Miami Herald, and other venues; it has been adopted as an all-campus read at more than forty U.S. universities.

 Her other books include the story collection How to Leave Hialeah, which won the Iowa Short Fiction Prize, the John Gardner Book Award, and the Devil’s Kitchen Reading Award; and the essay collection My Time Among the Whites: Notes from an Unfinished Education, which was long-listed for the 2019 PEN America/Open Book Award.

 A former contributing opinion writer for the New York Times, she’s also a recipient of a PEN/O. Henry Prize, the Picador Fellowship, and the Hillsdale Award for Fiction, awarded by the Fellowship of Southern Writers.

-Born and raised in Miami to Cuban parents, her fourth book, a novel titled Say Hello To My Little Friend, is forthcoming from Simon & Schuster.
-She lives in North Carolina with her family.
+Born and raised in Miami to Cuban parents, Crucet currently lives in North Carolina with her family.
+Her fourth book, a novel titled Say Hello To My Little Friend, is forthcoming from Simon & Schuster on March 5, 2024.